 You can use the new network of cycle paths in the city centre and leave your bicycle in the cycle racks we have for this purpose.

-All areas of the Calouste Gulbenkian Foundation, including the Garden, have accesses and equipment for visitors with limited mobility.
+All areas of the Calouste Gulbenkian Foundation, and parts of the Garden, have accesses and equipment for visitors with limited mobility.

 Our public toilets are equipped and adapted for wheelchairs and people with limited mobility.

 The Main Building has several outdoor and indoor ramps that allow the circulation of wheelchairs in all areas.